pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

-This invokes webpack-dev-server, runs the development config and watches for any changes in clientsrc folder.
-Any changes in this folder will reload application with changes.
+This invokes webpack-dev-server, runs the development config, and watches for any changes in clientsrc folder.
+Any changes in this folder will reload the application with changes.

-> Here ASP.NET Core is just HTML based web app, so running this app as npm start to use AngularClass features of reloading, using webpack, Hot module replacement feature.
+> Here ASP.NET Core feels just like an HTML-based web app, so run using npm start to use AngularClass features of reloading, using webpack, Hot module replacement feature.

 Running the application in Production mode

-Assuming the application is now ready to deployed, we need to have PROD build.
+Assuming the application is now ready to deployed, we need to have the PROD build.
 For this run command
 ```C#
 //builds app and copies in wwwroot
 Npm run build:prod
 ```

-Now if you see wwwroot folder, we see the HTML, JS bundle files.
-This wwwroot folder can be deployed on any web server like IIS or nginx
+Now if you see `wwwroot folder`, we see the HTML, JS bundle files.
+This `wwwroot` folder can be deployed on any web server like IIS or nginx.

 You can either do F5 to run from Visual Studio IDE or run command **npm run server:prod**

 ![Angular 2 in ASP.NET Core](https://i2.wp.com/www.mithunvp.com/wp-content/uploads/2016/01/npmstart.png)

+Hopefully this tutorial helped you create your Angular 2 app using Visual Studio.
+Thank you for reading!
+Please leave your comments and feedback in the discussion section below!